grandmaster-nf/cayman/docs/weapon.md

 Weapon choice in GM Ordeals comes down to seasonal champion mods, recently boosted archetypes (Hello Rockets), high burst damage and good sustain damage.

 Weapon perks for GMs and endgame vary from your usual best in slot gun perks.
 Feeding Frenzy + Rampage may be your favorite perks for regular content, but they don’t work well in GMs because you won’t be killing adds rapidly to take advantage of reload and damage perks.
 Instead you want to run perks like Vorpal, Explosive payload, Disruption break, etc that synergise with endgame content and champion mods.
-Exotic primaries are less viable and often not worth using in GMs, but the DMT scout and the 3 exotic bows might change that this season.
+Exotic primaries are less viable and often not worth using in GMs, but the Dead Man's Tale scout and the 3 exotic bows will change that this season.

 ## Primary
 This weapon will vary every season due to the changing artifact mods.
 This season we have Anti-Barrier Scout Rifle, Unstoppable Hand Cannon and Pulse, and Overload Bow.